Preventing diabetes complications

 At every visit, your doctor or nurse will check your blood pressure.
 Your blood cholesterol level and triglycerides should be checked at your first visit and then at least annually - and more often until target levels are achieved.
 A baseline ECG should also be obtained as part of a complete medical record.
 Tell your doctor any personal risk factors you have for heart disease and work out a prevention plan that includes weight loss, regular exercise and stress management, to help to keep your blood pressure, cholesterol and triglycerides at normal levels.

 Knowing the warning signs and risks of stroke can help prevent this serious problem from resulting in problems for you.
-If you have any signs and symptoms of stroke- including sudden weakness on one side of the face or body; numbness in the face, arm, leg; difficulty speaking; trouble seeing with both eyes - call 999.
+If you have any signs and symptoms of stroke- including sudden weakness on one side of the face or body; numbness in the face, arm or leg; difficulty speaking; trouble seeing with both eyes - call 999.
 If you have high blood pressure, treating it effectively reduces both your risk of having and dying from a stroke.
 If you smoke, quit; stopping smoking will decrease the risk of stroke.
 Abnormally high cholesterol levels also increase your risk of stroke.
 Your diet, activity level and medication can reduce your cholesterol level and reduce your risk of stroke.

 Kidney disease (nephropathy)